w3c/wai-about-wai/_about/accessibility-statement.md

 ## Technical specifications

-Accessibility of WAI website relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer:
+The WAI website relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer.
+These technologies are "relied upon" for conformance with WCAG 2.1:

 -   HTML
 -   WAI-ARIA
 -   CSS
+-   SVG

+These technologies are used to improve the user experience and accessibility:

 -   Javascript
--   SVG

-These technologies are "relied upon" for conformance with WCAG 2.1.

 ## Limitations and alternatives